 Deep fried, fried or spicy foods can cause indigestion and bloating.

 3. Drink the Right Liquids

-Limit coffee, caffeinated tea and soda, or cut it out completely.
-Water and non-caffinated beverages are your best bet, and you should drink 6 to 8 8 oz glasses per day, unless your doctor says otherwise.
+Limit coffee, caffeinated tea, and soda, or cut it out completely.
+Water and non-caffeinated beverages are your best bet, and you should drink 6 to 8 8 oz glasses per day unless your doctor says otherwise.

 4. Maintaining a Healthy Weight